 The OEB approves the RTSRs as adjusted in this Application to reflect current applicable rates.
 The OEB has approved the 2017 Sub-Transmission Class RTSRs for Hydro One Networks Inc. to use for billing embedded distributors.
-These rate changes have been incorporated into the 2017 IRM Rate Generator Model (RTSR filing module) to adjust the RTSRs that Wasaga Distribution will charge its customers.
-The Sub-Transmission Class RTSRs for Hydro One Networks Inc. are shown in the following table:
+These rate changes have been incorporated into the 2017 IRM Rate Generator Model (RTSR filing module)

-Decision and Rate Order, EB-2016-0362, December 15, 2016
+7 Decision and Rate Order, EB-2016-0362, December 15, 2016